ESRS 2 is adopted by the European Commission by Regulation (EU) 2023/2772.

 16.When the undertaking incorporates information by reference (see ESRS 1 section 9.1 Incorporation by reference), it shall disclose a list of the disclosure requirements of ESRS, or the specific datapoints mandated by a Disclosure Requirement, that have been incorporated by reference.

-Use of phase-In provisions in accordance with Appendix C of ESRS 1
+Use of phase-in provisions in accordance with Appendix C of ESRS 1

 17.If an undertaking or group not exceeding on its balance sheet date the average number of 750 employees during the financial year decides to omit the information required by ESRS E4, ESRS S1, ESRS S2, ESRS S3 or ESRS S4 in accordance with Appendix C of ESRS 1, it shall nevertheless disclose whether the sustainability topics covered respectively by ESRS E4, ESRS S1, ESRS S2, ESRS S3 and ESRS S4 have been assessed to be material as a result of the undertaking’s materiality assessment.
 In addition, if one or more of these topics has been assessed to be material, the undertaking shall, for each material topic: